Graduates of the MSc Strategic Business Management programme will possess career-ready skills in:

 - A pre-selected suite of TED-Ed lessons to aid your understanding of the concepts covered in each module

-- A VoiceThread feature containing audio and visual prompts from your tutor -- creating a platform for dialogue on which you can submit your own comments on the module topic via audio or video files
+- A VoiceThread feature containing audio and visual prompts from your tutor, creating a platform for dialogue within which you can submit your own comments on the module topic via audio or video files

 Non-standard entry is available to applicants who meet select criteria.
 For more information, contact us and one of our advisers will get in touch with you to discuss your options.